 The ritual of carrying the sick body during Pepe Espaliú’s performance has undoubtedly magical properties and releases the moment of purification.
-This is a symbolic action in which solidarity and the caring society are born!
+This is a symbolic action in which → solidarity and a caring society are born!

 The institution of care

-The performative notion of art raises the question of the body and the ongoing work carried out in the course of extended performative exhibitions and public programs, reflecting on how art institutions take care of performing bodies and how they respond to the new challenges.
+The performative notion of art raises the question of the body and the ongoing work carried out in the course of extended performative exhibitions and public programmes, reflecting on how art institutions take care of performing bodies and how they respond to the new challenges related to this.
 Does altering the economics of the artwork and exhibition space affect audiences and the working conditions of all those involved?
-Or are we dealing with a new kind of constantly evolving performative institution that never sleeps, in the grip of a compulsion to create “nonmaterial” experiences that are the key to success in a globalized job market?
-The analytic scope includes the, broadly conceived, “body of the performer,” considered not only individually but also as a collective subject or social phenomenon.
+Or are we dealing with a new kind of constantly evolving performative institution that never sleeps, in the grip of a compulsion to create “nonmaterial” experiences that are the key to success in a globalised job market?
+The analytic scope includes the, broadly conceived, “body of the performer”, considered not only individually but also as a collective subject or social phenomenon.
 And this body needs to be taken care of.

 In 2018, the summer in Warsaw was quite hot.
 A crowd of mostly young people gathered in park, next to the Ujazdowski Castle Centre for Contemporary Art.
-The space where Dragana bar was open turned out to be too tiny to accommodate all the guests.
+The space of Dragana Bar turned out to be too small to accommodate all the guests.
 Hundreds of people took places under the trees and on the grass.
-Dragana bar was created in collaboration with the queer feminist collective called Kem (co-founded and run by choreographer Alex Baczynski-Jenkins, Krzysztof Babinski, Ola Knychalska and Ania Miczko among others), for which the concept of care become the central idea.
+Dragana Bar was created in collaboration with the → queer feminist collective Kem (co-founded and run by choreographer Alex Baczyński-Jenkins, Krzysztof Babinski, Ola Knychalska and Ania Miczko among others), for which the concept of care is the central idea.
 The project was part of one-year residency testing the institution itself and investigating how an artistic collective could inhabit its infrastructure for queer and feminist purposes.

-As part of the Dragana bar project, the institution decided to build an alternative temporary entrance to the historical building through the window.
+As part of the Dragana Bar project, the institution decided to build an alternative temporary entrance to the historical building through the window.
 The place hosted the performance programme and a series of small artistic interventions.
-The community around the institution was created by means of being together and dancing together.
-This idea was strongly inspired by the “social choreography” developed in performative works by Alex Baczynski-Jenkins.
+The community around the institution was created by means of being and dancing together.
+This idea was strongly inspired by the “social choreography” developed in performative works by Alex Baczyński-Jenkins.
 Unfortunately, after a few months the project came to an abrupt end because of a radical change in Poland’s political climate and the institution itself.
-No more than a few moments from Dragana bar have been captured on some amateur photos, but the memory of this joyful summer will stay forever.
-A few months later, the Dragana bar appeared as strong reference during the performance presented at Ujazdowski Castle by Alex Baczyński-Jenkins, entitled Untitled Dances and based on the theatrical practice of Akademia Ruchu.
-The Dragana bar has become testimony to how much mutual care and self-care is needed to sustain a community and how fragile and defenceless a community can be.
+No more than a few moments from Dragana Bar have been captured in some amateur photos, but the memory of this joyful summer will stay forever.
+A few months later, Dragana Bar appeared as strong reference during the performance presented at Ujazdowski Castle by Alex Baczyński-Jenkins, entitled Untitled Dances and based on the theatrical practice of Akademia Ruchu.
+Dragana Bar has become testimony to how much mutual care and self-care is needed to sustain a community and how fragile and defenceless a community can be.
 In the event, however, the notion of togetherness was documented and passed on as chorographical experience.
-It became part of particular archive contained in bodies of spectators, performers and curators – who were witnesses to the singular, ephemeral “social choreography” created during this memorable summer in the park.
+It became part of a particular archive contained in bodies of spectators, performers and curators – who were witnesses to the singular, ephemeral “social choreography” created during this memorable summer in the park.